ExCLoudVision/Weif/README.md

 <p>
     Weif is an opensource and free alternative to jupyter notebook Weif is very lite
-    perso i love using Weif to try a little
+    its verfy usefull to try a little code
 </p>